developer-friendly/blog/docs/posts/0011-fluxcd-advanced-topics.md

 -8<- "docs/codes/0011/fluxcd-secrets/outputs.tf"
 ```

-Notice that we're defining two providers with [differing aliases] for our
+Notice that we're defining two providers with differing aliases[^14] for our
 GitHub provider.
 For that, there are a couple of worthy notes to mention:

 1. We are using GitHub CLI for the API authentication of our TF code to the
    GitHub.
 The main and default provider we use is `developer-friendly`
    organization and the other is `developer-friendly-bot` normal user.
-2. The [GitHub Deploy Key] creation API call is something even an organization
+2. The GitHub Deploy Key[^12] creation API call is something even an organization
    account can do.
-But for the creation of the [User GPG Key], we need to
+But for the creation of the User GPG Key[^13], we need to
    send the requests from a non-organization account, i.e., a normal user; that
    is the reason for using two providers instead of one.
 You could argue that
    we could create all resources using the normal account, however, we are